azrle/azrle.github.io/_posts/2021-07-25-linux-namespace-with-aws-memo.md

 3 packets transmitted, 0 received, 100% packet loss, time 2043ms
 ```

 Here is a solution.
-We can configure a SNAT to set the source to the primary IP when accessing non-VPC network.
+We can configure a SNAT to set the source IP to the primary IP when accessing non-VPC network.
 ```
 # On the host

-## Recall 172.31.37.209 is the primary IP address
+## Recall 172.31.37.209 is the primary IP address.
+## 172.31.0.0/16 is our VPC CIDR.
 ubuntu@foo:~$ sudo iptables -t nat -A POSTROUTING -o ens5 -j SNAT --to 172.31.37.209 ! -d 172.31.0.0/16
 ubuntu@foo:~$ sudo iptables -t nat -L -n
 Chain PREROUTING (policy ACCEPT)